starboyonkar/tune-guard-musicplayer-app/README.md

-## 🚀 Cognitive Audio Enhancement Web App with CI/CD on AWS
+## 🚀 TuneGuard: A Cognitive Audio Synthesis Web App (Node.js & React.js) with Containerized Deployment via Jenkins CI/CD on AWS
+---

 ## 📌 Problem Statement
 With the growing consumption of digital audio, users are often exposed to unsafe frequency levels that can cause long-term hearing damage.
 Conventional audio players lack real-time cognitive enhancements and safety checks for hearing protection.

 ---

-## 🎧 Advanced Audio Enhancement Web Application – Features
+## 🎧 Advanced Audio Enhancement Web Application – Features 🌟

-### 🌟 Overview

 The Advanced Audio Enhancement Web Application is a highly intelligent, full-stack audio playback platform developed using **Node.js**, **React.js**, **TypeScript**, and **CSS**, with a robust backend infrastructure powered by **Docker**, **Jenkins**, and **GitHub** CI/CD pipelines.
 Designed for seamless performance, this containerized app is deployed on an Amazon EC2 instance and accessible via its public IP at port **8000**, while Jenkins runs on port **8080**.